zostera/django-fa/README.rst

 Documentation
 -------------

-This is pretty much what it does.
+See https://django-fa.readthedocs.io for complete documentation.

 Requirements
 ------------

-- Python 2.6, 2.7, 3.2 or 3.3
-- Django >= 1.8 and a matching Python version
+Django >= 1.8 and a matching Python version

-Contributions and pull requests for other Django and Python versions are welcome.

 Bugs and requests